cp2846/markovinator/README.md

 # markovinator
 Markov chain string generation module for Python.
+Works with Python 2.7 only.

 # Adding this module to your project
 Add the markovinator.py file to the same directory your project is located in.
 Then import: